oraqlle/cpp-book/src/ch03-common-concepts/data-types.md

 # Data Types

-As we mentioned on the last page, C++ is a *statically typed* language which means the type of data must be known (or deducable) to the compiler.
-C++ has a large selection of types available to use, some are language primitives and others are defined in the standard library.
-In this page we will look at four categories of types, *scalar integrals*, *floating point*, *compound* and special types.
+The type of a value is important in C++ as it determines the permissible actions that can be performed on the value as well as determine the size of the value in memory.
+C++ has a great many types but we'll begin by looking at some of the most simple, ones you will find in every program your read or write.

 ## Scalar Types